YuDavidCao/Automation-manager/docs/editing tutorial.md

 ## Workspace frame

 ### Description
-Workspace allows you to access all of your recorded.
+Workspace allows you to access all of your records.
 You are able to: change the sequence of your automation, record/delete/merge your blocks.
 You can add multiple workspaces and work with multiple record files. (limited to four workspaces.)

 ### Buttons
 - Add another workspace: all the blocks you selected will be copied to the new workspace.